megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 ssh -N -L localhost:$PORT:localhost:$PORT  mb3152@sciget.pmacs.upenn.edu
 ```

-Now, in your local web-browser, go to: localhost:6666.
+Now, in your local web-browser, go to: localhost:PORT (e.g., 6666).
 You can now start a python or R kernel or a terminal and get to coding!
+You can work in a notebook for a while, but you can also save it out as a script.

 ## Common issues